krishnavamsi90/FastapiReactNginxDocker/readme.md

 # FastAPI React Nginx Docker Minimalistic Example
-A fixed and slighlty simplified version of https://github.com/vikramgulia/fastapi-react/tree/master
+A fixed and slighlty simplified version of [FastAPI React](https://github.com/vikramgulia/fastapi-react/)

 # About
 The project has an nginx proxy, a react frontend, and a fastapi backend.